A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 Wye Marsh

-Established in 1978 as a National Wildlife Area, Wye Marsh has since been designated a Provincially Significant Wetland due to its variety of wildlife species, including Trumpeter Swans.
+Established in 1978 as a National Wildlife Area, Wye Marsh has since been designated a Provincially Significant Wetland due to its diverse wildlife, including Trumpeter Swans.

 Location: 16160 Highway 12 East, Midland